Our attorneys handle Camp Lejeune liver cancer and fatty liver disease lawsuits in all 50 states.

 Studies have shown that TCE exposure can cause damage to the liver, including cirrhosis, fibrosis, and steatosis.
 These conditions can increase the risk of developing liver cancer.
 Some studies have also found that TCE exposure can increase the levels of certain liver enzymes, which are markers for liver damage.

 The exact mechanism by which TCE causes liver damage and increases the risk of liver cancer is not yet fully understood.
-However, it is believed that the chemical can cause oxidative stress in the liver, leading to inflammation and cell death.
-This, in turn, can damage the DNA in liver cells and increase the risk of cancer.
-So scientists think that TCE and its metabolites can cause genetic mutations and damage to liver cells, leading to the development of cancerous tumors.
+However, the chemical is believed to cause oxidative stress in the liver, leading to inflammation and cell death.
+This, in turn, can damage the DNA in liver cells and increase cancer risk.
+So scientists think that TCE and its metabolites can cause genetic mutations and liver cell damage, leading to cancerous tumors.

 TCE exposure is most commonly seen in industrial workers who work with the chemical regularly.
 However, contamination of groundwater and soil at Camp Lejeune was loaded with TCE.
 Ingestion, inhalation, or skin contact with contaminated water or soil can contribute to TCE exposure.